Jiuzhaigou

 - Day 01

-Gentle arrival, village quarter.
+Unhurried arrival, village evening.

 - Chengdu morning flight or high-speed rail

-- Tibetan-village quarter at the park gate
+- Tibetan village quarter at the park gate

-- Slow river walk and the wheel-wall
+- Lower-river walk and the village prayer wheels

 - Day 02